The Executive Committee

 As the Director for the New Jersey Department of Environmental Protection’s (NJ DEP) Division of Remediation Management, Ken is responsible for all site remediation activities in New Jersey, including those performed by Licensed Site Remediation Professionals on behalf of responsible parties and brownfield developers; CERCLA; RCRA corrective action; federal facilities and NJDEP-funded response actions.

-Ken’s involvement with ASTSWMO began in the late 1980s when he was invited to participate on the CERCLA Site Evaluation Focus Group, which he later chaired for several years before serving as Chair of the CERCLA & Brownfields Subcommittee.
-This October he concludes two consecutive three-year terms as Region 2 Representative on the Board of Directors and member of the Finance Committee.
+Ken’s involvement with ASTSWMO began in the late 1980s when he was invited to join the CERCLA Site Evaluation Focus Group, which he later chaired for several years before serving as Chair of the CERCLA & Brownfields Subcommittee.
+Prior to serving as Vice President he served two consecutive three-year terms as Region 2 Representative on the Board of Directors and member of the Finance Committee.
 He also serves on the ad-hoc Poly- and Perfluoroalkyl Substances (PFAS) Workgroup.